 What is a Verbal Aura?

-Commonly called Dysphasic Aura or Transient Aphasia.
+This is commonly called Dysphasic Aura or Transient Aphasia.
+The National Aphasia Association defines aphasia as, “an impairment of language, affecting the production or comprehension of speech.”
+Although aphasia is generally permanent, transient aphasia is temporary and is the type that accompanies migraines.
 You can read more about this type of Aura in a post that was I published recently.

 Other Things You May not Know:

 - Usually precedes the migraine episode but can continue during the episode

 - Can also occur without an associated headache, this is called a Silent Migraine.

 - Can happen up to 2 days before a Migraine episode.

 - If it lasts longer than an hour increase your risk for stroke and other serious complications.